RamiroHR/Players_investment_Analysis_and_API/README.md

 <br>

 # Launch the API
+In the API the user cna chose between 3 models available:
+* The **Best** model which for a given risk tries to maximize the the recall (model with the best auc score)
+* The **High accuracy** model which keeps the precision high for an acceptable recall
+* the **High recall** model which tries to reach a high recall, at the expenses of a lower precision.

+For the 3 models the user can select a desired **risk** which account for the rate of false positive: the rate at which a less promizing player is mistakenly classified as a player that will have a career longer than 5 years, resulting in a bad investment.

 To lunch the API in the localhost run the following comand in a terminal:
 ```
 uvicorn main:api --reload